tsclay/RAPP/README.md

   },
   "require": {
     "php": "7.4.2"
+  },
+  "require-dev": {
+    "vlucas/phpdotenv": "^5.1"
   }
 }
 ```

-Two things about this file:
+Three things about this file:

 1. **You must have this file to deploy a PHP app to Heroku**, even if it is blank.
 The presence of this file in your root is enough to tell Heroku you intend to use PHP.
 Otherwise, Heroku will assume Node since there is a `package.json` file present.
-2. The code in the file basically means, "Hey, we want to use PHP 7.4.2 for this application".
-If the version isn't specified, Heroku will pick 7.1.0, which is too low a version for this project.
-You can change this to be whichever version you need.
+2. You can change which version of PHP you wish to use. *Change this with caution.*
+3. The phpdotenv library is only needed when were working locally.
+Once we push to Heroku, we don't need it, as Heroku will give our app the `DATABASE_URL`.

-Run ```composer update``` from the project root in your terminal.
+Run ```composer install``` from the project root in your terminal.
 This will create a `vendor` directory for your project, indicating that it worked.
 You won't need this in deployment, as Heroku will install one for you.
 It is already included in the `gitignore`.

   - If you change the PHP version in the `composer.json` file, delete the `vendor` directory and re-run ```composer update```.